asoroosh/RxDF/README.md

 * Calculate z-statistics maps for large-scale correlation matrices (e.g., functional connectivity)
 * Estimate accurate p-values for correlation coefficients, accounting for autocorrelation

+### Why does it matter? <a name="why"></a>

+The dependence between pairs of time series is commonly quantified by Pearson's correlation.
+However, if the time series are themselves dependent (i.e., exhibit temporal autocorrelation), the effective degrees of freedom (EDF) are reduced, the standard error of the sample correlation coefficient is biased, and Fisher's transformation fails to stabilise the variance.

 ## Installation <a name="installation"></a>
 To install RxDF you can clone and install the package using `devtools`: